JakubMelka/PDF4QT/README.md

 Software is provided without any warranty of any kind.

+Should you find this software beneficial, your support would be greatly appreciated [:heart: Sponsor](https://github.com/sponsors/JakubMelka)!

 ## 1. ACKNOWLEDGEMENTS

 This software is based in part on the work of the Independent JPEG Group.